do-adams/koa-react-ssr-example/README.md

 ```

-Just for example purposes, let's create some components:
+Just for the purpose of examples, let's create some components:

 ```js
 // components/Page.js